 #12 Stroll the charming village of Radovljica

-In combination with Škofja Loka, the little village of Radovljica, just a few miles outside Bled, makes for a lovely day trip from either Bled or Ljubljana, or you can stop here on the way from one to the other.
+In combination with Škofja Loka or Kranj, the little village of Radovljica, just a few miles outside Bled, makes for a lovely day trip from either Bled or Ljubljana, or you can stop here on the way from one to the other.
 All you need in Radovljica is about one hour, if you just want to walk around!

 Radovljica has a nicely preserved center, with historic buildings, beautiful cobblestone designs, and a quaint air.
 We found a couch set in the middle of the main square!
 At the end of the street, you come to the beautiful Gothic parish church.
 The village dates back at least to the 13th century!